 The doctor you choose on the platform is available on your time and your schedule.
 You create your account, choose your appointment time, and go get approved.
 You do not need any previous medical records as you can establish your bonafide relationship with our doctor and get approved for legal marijuana treatment.

 Veriheal offers physicians a secure, HIPPA compliant, platform for managing their patients.
 The platform allows patients who need their cards renewed the option to see the doctor online, making the process much easier for patients who have already seen a doctor in-person.
 These doctors are extremely understanding so do not be afraid to let them know you have tried other medications.

 Veriheal has satisfied hundreds of thousands of patients nationwide

 Chronic pain is described as any severe, debilitating pain that the practitioner determines worsens health and functional capability, pain that has intolerable side-effects, that has or is expected to last three months or longer, and other types of therapy that have either failed to treat or are too harmful to apply.
 Chronic pain also includes wasting syndrome (cachexia), seizures and severe muscle spasms, severe nausea, ongoing headaches, stomach aches, or any pain that has been continual.

-At the doctor’s appointment, you simply let them know what condition you are suffering from, and the will discuss possible treatments to treat with medical cannabis.
+At the appointment, you simply let them know what condition you are suffering from, and the will discuss possible treatments to treat with medical cannabis.
 At the end of the appointment, the doctor will determine if you are approved.
 One of the best things about using Veriheal is that, if you are not approved, then your consultation and evaluation are free.
-The doctors want to help you to try medical cannabis for your treatment is it makes sense for your health.
+The doctors want to help you to try medical cannabis for your treatment and ensure that it makes sense for your health.

 What are the requirements for medical marijuana in Oklahoma?